feathersui/feathersui-starling/documentation/help/markdown/faq.md

 list.clipContent = false;
 ```

-This applies to any scrolling component or container, and a few others like `ScreenNavigator`.
+This applies to any scrolling component or container, and a few others like `StackScreenNavigator` and `ScreenNavigator`.

 ### Why isn't the text visible when I flatten a Feathers component?

 Unfortunately, `flash.text.TextField` often does not draw correctly `BitmapData` until a frame later.
 If you are using the Feathers `TextFieldTextRenderer`, it will wait a frame before uploading its text as a texture on the GPU.
-Since flattening happens immediately, the TextField won't be ready in time.
+Since flattening happens immediately, the `TextField` won't be ready in time.
 The best workaround is to immediately validate the component and wait a frame before flattening.

-### Why don't I see skins when I subclass a Feathers component?

-Subclasses shouldn't necessarily have the same skins as their superclass, and you will need to tell the theme that it should apply the same skins to the subclass as its superclass.
-Please see [this detailed explanation](faq/subclass-skins.html) for more information.

-### Why do I see colored lines or strange gaps between tiles when I use TiledImage?
+### Why do I see colored lines or strange gaps between tiles when I use `TiledImage`?

 This is actually something common that happens on GPUs when you position textures on non-integer pixels or if you scale the textures.
 If you use TexturePacker to create your texture atlases, you can use the "extrude" setting to work around this issue.
-The `TiledImage` documentation has a detailed explaination of this issue and the extrude workaround.
+The [`TiledImage`](tiled-image.html) documentation has a detailed explaination of this issue and the extrude workaround.

+### How do I create a `List` where each item renderer can have a different height?

+Pass in a [`VerticalLayout`](vertical-layout.html) with its [`hasVariableItemDimensions`](../api-reference/feathers/layout/VerticalLayout.html#hasVariableItemDimensions) property set to `true`.
+By default, `VerticalLayout` forces all item renderers to have the same height because this improves performance for most lists.

 ------------------------------------------------------------------------